Python Data Type Conversion Tutorial

 without you having to tell the compiler.
 This is the implicit data conversion.

-Why was the float value not converted to integer instead?
+Why was the float value not converted to an integer instead?

 This is due to a broader concept of type promotion in computer science.
-Simply put, this is a defense mechanism of the compiler that allows you to perform operations whenever possible by converting your data into a different supertype without the loss of information.
+Simply put, this is a defense mechanism of the compiler that allows you to perform operations whenever possible by converting your data into a different supertype without losing information.

-That means that the conversion from float to integer is not done because then the compiler will need to remove the fractional part leading to the loss of information.
+That means that the conversion from float to integer is not done because then the compiler would need to remove the fractional part, leading to a loss of information.

-Primitive data structures are the building blocks for data manipulation and contain pure, simple values of data.
+Primitive data structures are the building blocks for data manipulation and contain pure, simple data values.
 Python has four primitive variable types:

 - Integers